prottoy-bhattacharyya/share-files-on-same-network/README.md

 ## Accessing the Application

 Once the server is running, you can access the application from any device on the same network by navigating to the `Network IP` address followed by the `port number`.
-Eg., `192.168.0.103:8000` in your browser
+Eg., `192.168.0.103:8000` in your browser.
+Files will be saved on `uploads` folder of your server.
 <br>
 <br>
 **For Example:**